-Long gone are the days that you could simply copy your company brochure to your website, sit back and expect to reap the rewards of climbing to the top of Google.
+Long gone are the days when you can simply copy your company brochure to your website, sit back and expect to reap the rewards of climbing to the top of Google.

 So, who is this for/ when should you use it?